blake1ward/scruffy/etsy.md

 <h2>COMING SOON!</h2>

-Tuff Luv will be available on Etsy during mid-September.
+Tuff Luv will be available on Etsy during mid-October.

 Enter you email below and hit ENTER and I’ll send you an announcement the moment it is released.